 The carburetor is an important part of the engine and requires very sophisticated adjustment.
-Therefore, all carburetor adjustments should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
+Therefore, most carburetor adjustments should be left to a Yamaha dealer, who has the necessary professional knowledge and experience.
+The adjustment described in the following section, however, may be serviced by the owner as part of routine maintenance.